1. Motivation

 The recording is stopped using the same button.
 The recording file will be a WEBM file, available in your Downloads folder.

 This feature is based on the API tabCapture.
-Therefore, this feature is not available in Firefox since this API is not implemented by Firefox yet.
+Therefore, this feature is not available in Firefox since this API is not implemented in Firefox.

 There are some alternative ways to start and stop the recordings.
 First, by using the keyboard shortcut Alt+R (for starting the recording) and Alt+W (for stopping the recording).
 Second, by executing the following JavaScript commands: